iffy-pi/reaction-meme-server/README.md

-# reaction-meme-server-api
+# Reaction Meme Server API Documentation
 This is a Flask server hosted on Vercel designed to manage my reaction meme library.
 It provides HTTP API end points to download, browse, search, edit and add memes to the reaction meme library.

 It is hosted on Vercel: https://reaction-meme-server-api.vercel.app/.

-# API Documentation
 ## General Response Information
 For each API endpoint, a successful response will have a `success` field which is set to true, and the data of the response will be in the `payload` field.